Teething is the process of teeth growing and breaking through the gums. This is a normal developmental stage for your baby.

 Fussiness or crankiness

-Teething does not cause colds, rashes, diarrhea, or fever, but it can make a baby uncomfortable.
-If your baby becomes sick around the same time teeth are coming in, or seems to be cranky or fussy for longer than normal, it is important to evaluate the symptoms of that illness independently of the teething.
+Teething does not cause colds, rashes, diarrhea, or fever.
+But it can make a baby uncomfortable.
+If your baby becomes sick around the same time teeth are coming in, or seems to be cranky or fussy for longer than normal, it is important to evaluate the symptoms of that illness separately.
 Call your child's healthcare provider for advice if your baby is sick.

 If your baby is cranky with teething, try giving him or her hard rubber toys, teething rings, or cold teething toys to chew on.
-Do not freeze teething toys or rings as these can hurt your baby's gums.
+Don’t freeze teething toys or rings as these can hurt your baby's gums.
 You can also rub your baby's gum with your clean finger.
-Teething gels may not be helpful as they are quickly washed off if excessive drooling is present, which may cause the effect of the gels to be short-lived.
+Teething gels may not be helpful as they are quickly washed off with excessive drooling.
+This may shorten the effect of the gels.
 Something cold on the gums usually soothes and numbs the gums better.
 Ask your baby's healthcare provider about pain-relieving medicine for teething.

 The University of Chicago Medicine